-Nausea and vomiting are common following treatment with ISTODAX.
-Prophylactic antiemetics are recommended to be used in all patients.
-Advise patients to report these symptoms so that appropriate treatment can be instituted [See ADVERSE REACTIONS].
+Advise patients that nausea and vomiting are common following treatment with ISTODAX.
+Prophylactic antiemetics are recommended for all patients.
+Advise patients to report these symptoms so that appropriate treatment can be instituted [see ADVERSE REACTIONS].

 - Low Blood Counts

-Patients should be informed that treatment with ISTODAX can cause low blood counts and that frequent monitoring of hematologic parameters is required.
-Patients should be instructed to report fever or other signs of infection, significant fatigue, shortness of breath, or bleeding [See WARNINGS AND PRECAUTIONS].
+Advise patients that treatment with ISTODAX can cause low blood counts and that frequent monitoring of hematologic parameters is required.
+Patients should be instructed to report fever or other signs of infection, significant fatigue, shortness of breath, or bleeding [see WARNINGS AND PRECAUTIONS].

 - Tumor Lysis Syndrome

-Patients at risk of tumor lysis syndrome (i.e., those with advanced stage disease and/or high tumor burden) should be monitored closely for TLS and appropriate measures taken if symptoms are observed [See WARNINGS AND PRECAUTIONS].
+Advise patients of the risk of tumor lysis syndrome (especially those with advanced stage disease and/or high tumor burden) to maintain high fluid intake for at least 72 hours after each dose [see WARNINGS AND PRECAUTIONS].

-If pregnancy occurs during treatment with ISTODAX, female patients should be advised to seek immediate medical advice and counseling.
+If pregnancy occurs during treatment with ISTODAX, female patients should be advised to seek immediate medical advice and counseling [see WARNINGS AND PRECAUTIONS].

 - Patients should be instructed to read the patient insert carefully.